SanthoshUthiraKumar/Read-from-CSV/README.md

 ## PROGRAM:
 ```
 '''
-Program to copy the contents from one file to another file
+Program to read the contents from CSV file
 Developed by: Santhosh U
 RegisterNumber: 22009224
 '''